 As you may remember from the Intermediate R workshop, R is great at representing and manipulating tabular data.
-In “traditional” R, this was handled in data.frame
+In “traditional” R, this was handled in data.frame, while in modern “tidyverse” R this is handled via a tibble.

 library(tidyverse)